Researchers have for the first time built a 3D model of a human brain showing structural detail down to the cellular level.

 Brains have been mapped since the early 1900s, beginning with simplified drawings that were based on what scientists could see and analyze of the cellular structures, Amunts says.
 Though recent advances in neuroscience have resulted in a number of such reference brains, no currently available atlas probes further than the macroscopic, or visible, level.

-This new high-resolution brain, by contrast, captures connections at the cellular level—50 times more detailed than anything available today.
+This new high-resolution brain atlas, by contrast, captures connections at the cellular level—50 times more detailed than anything available today.

 The reference map vaults anatomical analysis forward and could help researchers with modeling and simulation.
 For example, the 3D model allows scientists to analyze cortical thickness in the brain, and that can be used to examine changes in the brain over a lifetime, particularly in brains of those with degenerative disorders.